The Complete Packing List for Europe in Fall [Simple & For Everyone]

-Autumn in Europe is a beautiful season, with stunning fall colors and a cozy vibe perfect for sipping hot chocolate outdoors, wandering through cities, or even hiking.
+Autumn in Europe is a beautiful season, with stunning fall foliage and a cozy vibe perfect for sipping hot chocolate outdoors, wandering through cities, or even hiking.

 However, temperatures can vary a lot depending on whether you’re in northern or southern Europe.
 Plus, fall weather is unpredictable—one day might be sunny and warm, while the next could be rainy, windy, or even chilly.
 So, packing can be tricky!